 Now comes the fun part: getting your custom home building career underway.
 Whether you’re working as a home dealer, project manager, or putting hammer to nail as a custom home builder, your new venture is a business and it does have a bottom line.

-You’re probably not looking to work for free.
+In becoming a custom home builder, you’re probably not looking to work for free.

 Establishing a custom home dealership poised for growth isn’t a one-time undertaking -- it’s not going to generate new leads and revenue on its own.
 Any responsible business owner is always looking to improve and expand their company.
 That said, there are some things you can do that keep the stage set for long-term success.